Science, Technology and Society (STS)

 Take courses in history or philosophy, stage performance or creative writing, self-organisation or learn about other cultures – or even create your own STS project!

-Who is in charge, if a self-driving car kills a human?
-The engineer?One of our students
+Who is to blame, if a self-driving car kills somebody?

-Whether to use C++ or C# – is this maybe a moral question?
+Whether you use C++ or C# is also a political question.
 Can UI-design be inherently evil?
-Would you work for a company that curtails the freedom of its customers?
-We will read Plato and Nietzsche, the Hacker Manifesto and the Halloween Documents, European Privacy Laws and Shakespeare.
+Would you work for a company that uses its customers’ psychology against them?

 Head of STS